RamiRibat/AgentPixel/README.md

 # Agent Pixel

-## RL Implementation for Discrete-Controlled & Pixel-based Environments
+## RL for Discrete-Controlled & Pixel-based Environments

 ## Algorithms
 Algorithms we are re-implementing/plannning to re-implement: